What is mooting?

 Over the years, mooters have trained under renowned barristers, judges, and legal academics, affording them the opportunity to improve their skills and receive advice from leading professionals.

-The Advocacy Development Programme continues to expand, inviting leading barristers, advocates, and academics to advise our members on improving key legal skills.
-The mooting programme has recently put St Andrews ‘on the legal map’, and with the dedicated support of the Law Society, we hope to continue this tradition and expand the society outside the bounds of the University and integrate into it the next generation of students and future legal professionals.
-It works closely with the Institute of Legal and Constitutional Research to deliver a programme that enriches the experience of members and prepares them for future legal endeavours.
+The Mooting Programme continues to expand, inviting leading barristers, advocates, and academics to advise our members on improving key legal skills.
+It works closely with the Institute of Legal and Constitutional Research and the University Legal Officers to deliver a programme that enriches the experience of members and prepares them for future legal endeavours.
+Weekly mooting workshops are held in-person on Monday evenings, usually followed by a social afterwards.
+There are two sessions:

 How to get involved